digitaldias/LuisTools/NuanceToLuis/readme.md

 .lu files in the folder 'C:\temp\luDownFiles'.
 Intents named 'NO_INTENT' or intents starting with 'GLOBAL_' will be ignored.

-## Collaboration
+## Collaborating
-If you have LUIS Related tools that you'd like to add to this repository, simply reach out to the repo owner.
-We require pull requests for merging into master, but beyond that, we're quite flexible.
+If you'd like to collaborate on this project, simply reach out for an invite.
+The rules for collaboration are:
+- Branches should be named after your username, i.e. "**digitaldias/nuancetoluis_footbar**"
+- Please follow [this guideline](https://chris.beams.io/posts/git-commit/) for commit messages.
+They matter!
+- The master branch does not accept direct commits.
+All commits require a pull request.